Holiday Gift Basket & Wine Stopper DIY

 Hello again!
 Lauren Kelp here of LaurenKelp.com.
 Last time I was here we made some fabulous DIY watercolor conversation starter cards for your dinner party.
 Today we are going to break down the perfect Holiday Gift Basket — with a twist!
 Gift baskets sometimes get a bad rap, but I think they can be a really great gift that doesn’t break the bank and still has a very personal touch.

 What’s the twist?
-A personal touch with an easy to make, geode wine stopper!
-With only one quick step, your holiday basket just got that much more pro!
+A personal touch with an easy to make, DIY geode wine stopper!
+With only one quick step, your Christmas gift basket just got that much more pro!

 - One stick of Krazy Glue

 - As many corks as you want to make (we used Martha Stewart’s from Michael’s)

 - As many geodes as there are corks.

 When selecting geodes for the stopper, keep in mind the people you are gifting the basket to.
 If your boss really loves the color purple and she is on your list to give a basket to, try finding an amethyst or a purple geode.
 The best part about this DIY is that is can be as personal as you want to make it!
 In a bit of a time crunch?
 Grab a variety of stones and decide who gets which when you are assembling the baskets.

 Once you’ve got your list of giftees in mind, it is time to get started!
 Lay out your materials on a clean space.
 I recommend putting a sheet of newspaper or some magazine tears out underneath your work space.
 This way, if some Krazy Glue drops, nothing gets damaged.

 The rest is simple – just place a few drops of glue on the flat surface of the wider side of the cork and glue your geode.
 Put a little pressure on the stone and the cork initially to help the glue bind with the stone.
 Set the stopper aside to let dry and repeat until you have as many stoppers as you desire!